“Wonderful women, beautiful historic house, great teacher combo, excellent food, time to relax…” Noel Marin

 The retreat will take place at the beautiful Mabel Dodge Luhan Historic Inn, just a 12 minute walk from downtown Taos.

-$2200/double per person or $2500 single (When you register, you’ll be able to select which accommodations you prefer.
+Price and registration information TBA.
+(When you register, you’ll be able to select which accommodations you prefer (first come first served).
 Mabel Dodge Luhan House is the historic section of the Inn, with much charm, twin beds, some with claw-foot bathtubs, and uneven, rustic floors.
 Juniper House is a newer structure, with larger rooms, double beds, and modern bathrooms.
 There are no elevators at either house.)

 Save the dates June 24-July 2, 2015 for our next retreat!

 When is check in time?